Rob Roy 23: Design

-The Rob Roy 23 is a small recreational centerboard sailboat, built predominantly of fiberglass, with wood trim.
+The Rob Roy 23 is built predominantly of fiberglass, with wood trim.
 It is a fractional Gunter rigged yawl and has an internally-mounted spade-type rudder and an L-shaped centerboard keel.
 It displaces 2800 lb and carries 900 lb of ballast.

 The boat has a draft of 4.67 ft with the centerboard down and 1.50 ft with it retracted, allowing operation in shallow water or ground transportation on a trailer.

 The boat is normally fitted with a small 3 to 6 hp well-mounted outboard motor for docking and maneuvering.
 The fuel tank holds 12 u.s.gal and the fresh water tank has a capacity of 14 u.s.gal.

 The design has sleeping accommodation for two or three people, depending on layout.
 It has two straight settee berths in the main cabin and the option of a third berth angled in the bow.
 The galley is located on both sides in the bow.
 The galley equipped with a two-burner stove to port and a sink to starboard.
 The head in the forward part of the bow.
 Cabin headroom is 48 in.

 The design has a PHRF racing average handicap of 201 and a hull speed of 6.1 kn.